namtoki/English/memo/meeting.md

 ### Transparency

 Me
-> I'll (just) be giving a `straightforward` status update from my side.
+> (As I shared last week,)
+> it’s just that I'll continue digging into its feasibility by the end of MS3.

+Me
+> Do you want me to explain it again?
->
+> Sure.

+Me
 > (In the last meeting,)
 > I reported that
 >   Airoha doesn’t support transitioning to Transparency Mode via Voice Trigger for now.
 >
-> So,
+> So
-> I’ve updated the task status for Quick Transparency Mode from "doing" to "later."
+> I’ll also ask ODM vendors if they can implement it and how to implement it.
 >
-> And
-> I’ll keep checking with Airoha on when they might support this,
 > and
-> I’ll also ask various ODM vendors if they can implement it.
->
-> (That said,)
 > Eastech has already confirmed they can,
 > and
 > (given Airoha’s chip architecture includes a hardware accelerator for voice detection,)
 > it should be possible (at the end of the day).
 >
+> And
+> I’ll keep checking with Airoha on when they might support this,
-> So
+> Also
-> I'm also working on getting confirmation from Fujikon regarding feasibility.
+> I'm working on getting confirmation from ODM vendors regarding feasibility of it.

 ## 20250303